Nidderdale National Landscape: Tourism

 The AONB can be reached by bus from Harrogate to Pateley Bridge, by train to Harrogate, and by highway: "A1(M) and the A61 to the east, and the A65, A59, M65 and M62 to the south".

 The AONB supports the tourism sector in line with the Dales Tourism Strategy & Action Plan for sustainable tourism.
 In 2013, revenue from tourism within the area was just under £35 million plus "indirect expenditure" by visitors of about £20 million.

 Walking is a popular activity.
 The AONB Web site provides directions for popular walks, but also offers information on canoeing and kayaking, caving, climbing, cycling, fishing and horse riding.
 Three long-distance trails traverse the AONB, the Nidderdale Way up and down Nidderdale from south east to north west, the Six Dales Trail from Otley in the south to Wensleydale in the north, and the Yorkshire Heritage Way from Wharfedale in the south to Ripon in the north.
 Upper Nidderdale is a popular area for mountain biking, and caving takes place in the Upper Nidderdale caves.

 The grouse moors on the higher land offer some of the best shooting in the United Kingdom.
 One source states that grouse shooting is primarily an activity for the wealthy; in 2008, the activity contributed "more than £600,000 in wages for people such as gamekeepers and beaters, £250,000 to local businesses such as pubs and guest houses, and around £1.75million for land management".
-The season in 2020 ran from 12 August to 10 December.
+The season runs from 12 August to 10 December.